 Introduction

 The purpose of testing this mobile application is to make sure it is working properly before presenting it to our clients for use.
-Our goal is to get all the bugs out of the program so that it will run the way the developers want it to run.
+Our goal is to get all the bugs out of the program so that it will run the way the developers want it to run according to the specification.
 Getting all of the bugs out of the code will help the application run smoothly and effectively.
+Some

+Constraints

-Some constraint that we don’t have much programming experience with Android and we also only have two phones to work with in the creation and testing of the application.
+One constraint that we have is that we the members of the Quality Control Team don’t have much extensive programming experience with Android.
+Another constraint and we also is that we only have two phones to work with in the creation and to testing of the application.

+Test Items & Environment

-Test tems & nvironment The bug tracking software we decided to use is called Axosoft.
-It is an easy to use website that allows us to easily track the bugs that are currently in the code that the developing has created.
+The bug tracking software we decided to use is called Axosoft.
+It is an easy to use website (provide website URL) that allows us the Quality Control Team and the App Development Team to easily track the bugs that are currently in the code. that the developing has created.
 The phones we are using to run and test the app are two Moto G Android smartphones.
+(Provide Android version)

 Approach

 Manuel black box testing